What Are Telescopic Cranes?

 Related Read: Types of Marine Salvage

-Considering today’s fast-paced development, it is but natural that cranes have started to be used extensively.
-But in terms of the shipping industry and transportation of goods and cargo via the medium of ships, cranes have always been the primary technology used.
+Considering today’s fast-paced development, it is natural that cranes have started to be used extensively.
+However, in terms of the shipping industry and transportation of goods and cargo via the medium of ships, cranes have always been the primary technology used.
 This is because when it comes to hauling goods and transferring cargo from one area in a port to another, it is very difficult to use simple luggage racks, for the quantity and weight of the cargo at ports is quite heavy and thus requires help of such telescopic cranes to carry out the procedure of cargo transfer.

 Heavy cranes are thus highly important equipment for the shipping industry.
 And of all the variants of heavy cranes, telescopic cranes are unique because they not only offer utility but also mobility side-by-side.